How to create the perfect in-house marketing team

 1. Full transparency

-Agility is another advantage for 38% of Bannerflow respondents.
+Agility is another advantage for 38% of Bannerflow respondents in 2020.
 Without the need to coordinate between several agencies it is easier to keep track.
 In-house marketing teams have full ownership over budgets, methodology, and branding – making pivoting direction so much easier.

 Forget long and convoluted email chains.
 It’s a matter of communicating face-to-face (or for the socially distanced era – a quick Google Hangout).

 Saving money is surely one of the greatest advantages to in-house marketing.
-For 38% of respondents, having control over exactly where and how your money is being spent is crucial to cost-saving in the in-house era.
+For 38% of respondents, having control over exactly where and how your money is being spent is crucial to cost-saving in this new era of marketing.

 4. Ownership of your data